mharen/mharen.github.io/blog/2012/2012-11-how-buying-or-selling-house-in-single.md

 ---

-<a href="../2012/2012-11-death-by-thousand-paper-cuts-way-we-buy.html">Previously</a> I discussed why I think the real estate transactions are handled is headed for major change:
+[Previously](../2012/2012-11-death-by-thousand-paper-cuts-way-we-buy.html) I discussed why I think the real estate transactions are handled is headed for major change:
 <blockquote>

 <strong>The market is craving disruption (Zillow was just the beginning).</strong> It is bloated with a surplus of homes and sellers everywhere are anxious…